 Starting with a brown layer, it soon became obvious our green material outnumbered the brown.
 This is often the case in a garden, especially at this time of year when the end of harvest means lots of plants are cut back.
 To bulk up the brown layers a fair number of our volunteers ripped up cardboard – picking off the plastic tape in the process.

-To ensure that the decomposition of a compost heap happens correctly, it needs to be at least 1min size, contain enough moisture – but not too much – and have enough air.
+To ensure that the decomposition of a compost heap happens correctly, it needs to be at least 1m3 in size, contain enough moisture – but not too much – and have enough air.
 With our large composting bays, we have size covered!
 For moisture, we watered each layer with the hose, and the first felt somewhat like spraying celebratory champagne.
 So it doesn’t get too wet, we covered the pile in tarpaulin once we were done.
 For air, that’s where the turning comes in.
 Once decomposition had properly started in the heap we’ll turn it to ensure aerobic, and not anaerobic breakdown occurs.
 Indeed, Dan gave us a cheat sheet so if the compost was too smelly, too wet, too cold, too dry, that we’d know what to do.

 Satisfied that our pile was complete and full of knowledge that composting was a little more complicated than it might look, we sat down for a lunch of Tuscan bean soup.
 Using vegetables from the garden, it was the perfect way to end the morning as we digested what we’d learnt.